emqx/emqx-docs/en_US/changes/upgrade-4.4.md

 tail -f -n 100 /var/log/emqx/emqx.log.N
 ```

-- Check EMQ X dashboard to see if the node is running as expected.
+- Check EMQX dashboard to see if the node is running as expected.